-Step 1 - Academic/Financial Aid Warning Status: The first time a student fails to meet the quantitative and/or qualitative requirement at the end of a payment period, the student will be placed on "Academic/Financial Aid Warning" status until the next evaluation point.
+Step 1 - Academic/Financial Aid Warning Status: The first time a student fails to meet the quantitative and/or qualitative requirement at the end of a payment period, the student will be placed on Academic/Financial Aid Warning status until the next evaluation point.
+When a student is placed on Academic/Financial Aid Warning a Student Success Plan is created for the student.
 Students remain eligible for financial aid during this period.
-If, at the next review point, the student meets both requirements, the student will then be returned to "active" status.
+If, at the next review point, the student meets both requirements, the student will then be returned to Active status.
 If the student fails to meet the quantitative and/or qualitative requirements, the student will lose eligibility for Title IV financial aid and may be withdrawn from school.
 In order to remain in school after the second sequential evaluation period of not meeting Satisfactory Academic Progress, the student will move on to step 2.

 Step 2 - Academic/Financial Aid Probation Status: In order to remain in school, the student will need to complete an appeal within one week of the student being identified as not meeting Satisfactory Academic Progress.
-If the appeal is approved, an individualized academic improvement plan will be created.
-Once the student agrees to meet the requirements of the plan, the student will be placed in an "Academic/Financial Aid Probation" status.
+If the appeal is approved, an individualized Academic Plan and Student Success Plan will be created.
+Once the student agrees to meet the requirements of the plan, the student will be placed in an Academic/Financial Aid Probation status.

 Students remain eligible for financial aid during this period.
-If at the next review, the student meets both requirements, the student will then be returned to "active" status.
+If at the next review, the student meets both requirements, the student will then be returned to Active status.
 If the student does not submit an appeal or accept the academic improvement plan within one week of being identified as not meeting Satisfactory Academic Progress, the student is not eligible to attend the term and will be withdrawn from the school.